Mayshinlyan/StickyNotes/README.md

 3. Thabani Dube
 4. Hnin Oo Wai  (May)

+## A few notes
+ - To create a new board: First click "Create button".
+It will pop up a new board number on the right.
+Then click "join".
+ - Click inside the note to focus it before dragging.
+ - To save the content in the note, the user need to go out of focus of the notes.

 ## Features
 - User can sign up and alternatively via google login
 - Create sticky notes on click